MicrosoftDocs/power-automate-docs/articles/process-mining-auto-rec.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

 Process mining offers insights and recommendations that are designed to guide you in your process optimization journey.
-These insights and recommendations appear next to the [process map and analytics](process-mining-visualize.md).
+These insights and recommendations appear in both the analytics page and the process details page.
+In this section, you'll learn the benefits of applying them to your flows.

+> [!NOTE]
+> These process insights are available for all data processes that load event log data via manual or templated uploads.
+They aren't currently available for cloud flows.

 > [!IMPORTANT]
 > - This is a preview feature.